-- they are a national of a low- or middle-income country.
+- They must be a national of a low- or middle-income country and have:

-- have sponsorship from an eligible host organisation in a low- or middle-income country that will administer the fellowship for the full duration of the award.
+- You must have an eligible sponsoring organisation in a low- or middle-income country that will administer the fellowship for the full duration of the award.

-If you’ve been away from research (eg for a career break, maternity leave, or long-term sick leave), we’ll allow for this when we consider your application.
-If you’ve taken formal maternity, paternity or adoption leave as the primary carer, or long-term sick leave, we’ll allow an extra six months for each period of leave when we consider your postdoctoral experience.
+- If you’ve been away from research (eg for a career break, maternity leave, or long-term sick leave), we’ll allow for this when we consider your application.

 - your research experience